1.Introduction - Derivation of the Name.

 It was also suggested by Nisbet that the French family of H'oublons of Picardy (oublon = Hops) were the origin of the surname - unlikely in my view.

 At dysart in Fife there is the following ancient inscription above a doorway My hoip is in the Lord 1583.
-Whether the inscription is that old is doubtful but someone at sometime thought that hope meaning esperance was spelt hoip.
+Whether the inscription is that old is doubtful.
+As mentioned above hoip was a recognised spelling of hope.

 Hope meaning esperance a virtue of the mind is a wonderful possible derivation of the surname and the Hoops of Holland could be a source.
 The name survives in Holland principally as Van Der Hoop.

 What unbalances the Hope name in Scotland is one particular family, namely the descendants of Sir Thomas Hope of Craighall Bt.
 (1573-1646) – Lord Advocate to Charles I. This family over the centuries has added a lustre to the name resulting in the Scottish Hopes punching well above their weight.
 A dramatic example of this is that in 1995 in the House of Lords there were seven peers with the surname of Hope.
 This is a record number of peers with the same surname being members of the House of Lords at the same time.
 Five of the seven peers were Scottish all being descendants of the above Sir Thomas Hope of Craighall!
 These five peers being Glendevon, Craighead, Linlithgow (Marquis), Rankeilor and Hope-Johnstone (Earl).
-The other two were English, one was the Rev. David Hope then Bishop of London subsequently Archbishop of York and Hope-Morley.
-Several descendants of Sir Thomas settled in England but took the rainbow crest with them to claim their proud Scottish ancestry.
+The other two were English, one was the Rev. David Hope then Bishop of London subsequently Archbishop of York now Lord Hope of Thornes, Wakefield, West Yorkshire.
+The other is Hope-Morley, Baron Hollenden of Hall Place in Kent.
+It is believed that descendants of Sir Thomas settled in Lancashire - see the Lancashire section of the English Hope page.

 Back to Contents Page